 The first highlight in Seville is Metropol Parasol.
 Metropol Parasol is a modern wooden construction with an amazing view over Sevilla from a height of 28,5 meters.
 The square where the construction is located is often home to events and on the ground floor you’ll find several bars and restaurants.
 Entree fees are €2.

-Plaza de España really, really impressed me!
+Plaza de España really impressed me!
 I knew it would be large from the several pictures I saw before, but it is crazy big (the diameter is 170 meters).
 Plaza de España is the most famous square of Seville and probably the most famous sight as well.
-I would recommend visiting early in the morning or later in the afternoon to catch some beautiful light.
+Therefore, I would recommend visiting early in the morning or later in the afternoon to catch some beautiful light.
 Thereby, it is a great location to just relax and read a book and watch the world go by.
 Plaza de España is located in “Parque de Maria Luisa” and is free to visit.

 Another sight we visited was the Hospital de Los Venerables.
-Actually, this is a sight that isn’t too popular and often not even mentioned in the top 10 sights of Seville.
+This is a sight that isn’t too popular and often not even mentioned in the top 10 sights of Seville.
 The place is a former hospice for priests.
 Especially the paintings in the church are really beautiful.
 The entry is €10.

 Also in Seville, there is a lot to discover.
 However, just strolling around the little alleys and taking a turn left or right when you feel like it brings you to lovely places, little squares and more.
 Of course, this is also something we did and we stumbled upon some pretty spots.

-It is too bad that I personally haven’t visited one of the rooftop bars that Seville has.
-However, apparently there are many!
+It is too bad that I haven’t visited one of the rooftop bars that Seville has.
+However, there are many!
 Normally, I always do love to visit a good rooftop bar during the day or evening, therefore, I will still give you the tip to look for and visit a nice rooftop bar.
 (See some inspiration here)

 We ended up twice in the same street for dinner, which was around Bodeguita La Parihuela located in Alfalfa.
-We had good tapas here, so in case you have no idea where to go for food – this is definitely a recommendation.
+We had good tapas here, so in case you have no idea where to go for food – this is a recommendation.